 Today began by playing the part of the dutiful tourist.
 We decided to enrich the economy of the country in which we were visiting.
 It was time to buy some souvenirs.
 Actually we ended up only enriching the economy of one shop, Omar's.
 He is a Palestinian that has fell in love with the Mormon tourist.
 It was a weird experience walking into a Palestinian shop and seeing carved representations of Joseph Smith, Father Lehi, and the Liahona.
 Omar's real niche has been in selling Nativity scenes made out of olive wood.
 I decided to have one splurge souvenir and I figured why not be completely unoriginal and do what everyone else does.
 Besides, sometimes everyone else is right.
 Omar's nativities were quite beautiful and well crafted.
 While walking over to Omar's shop we went by the Jerusalem bus station.
 This spot is also well known for being the possible sight of Golgotha or Calvary, the spot where Christ was crucified.
 If this is in fact the spot were the crucifixion occurred I love the poetic irony of how it has changed.
 Now atop the crest of the skull is no longer the traditional cross but instead is a television antenna.
 Fitting I think since the TV holds much more allegiance in todays culture than Christ does.
 TV has gained its popularity through systematically killing off all that Christ taught and by crucifying him anew has now replaced him.
 I took the next picture with the intent of emailing it home to my mom and telling her that this was the hotel we were staying at.
 It didn't happen which I'm sure she is appreciative of.

-We did finally make it the see the Russian Church of Mary Magdalene.
 This church is only open on Tuesday and Thursday mornings for a small period of time.
 I have been fascinated by the church from afar so I didn't want to miss seeing it up close.
 I wasn't disappointed, I think it is the most beautiful of the churches we have seen so far in Jerusalem.
 It definitely still has a Catholic flare but without being over the top like some of the others.
 It is quietly nestled up on the Mount of Olives above the Church of all Nations.
 Since it is open for such a short time I think it escapes most of the large tour groups which makes for a quieter environment.

 Upon leaving the Church of Mary Magdalene we continued up a small road on the Mount of Olives which goes right by the Jewish Cemetery.
 I snuck in a few spots just to get a closer look.
 It is quite the location.
 We stopped at one more church only to realize that I had filled up all my memory cards.
 You can read Tianna's blog to hear about the adventure that followed.